 Some people get nausea, vomiting, and diarrhea with the flu.
 To make sure you get enough fluids, sip liquids throughout the day.
 Aim for 1 cup every hour.

 Choose sugar-free drinks -- tea, water, sugar-free ginger ale -- if your blood sugar is running high.

-If your blood sugar is low, you may sip liquids that have about 15 grams of carbs in them -- 1/4 cup grape juice, or 1 cup of a sports drink, for example.
+If your blood sugar is low, try something that has about 15 grams of carbs: 1/4 cup of grape juice or 1 cup of a sports drink, for example.

-Ask your family members, co-workers, and close friends to get a flu vaccine.
-Findings show that you're less likely to get flu if those around you don't have the flu.
+Ask family members, co-workers, and close friends to get the vaccine, too.
+You're less likely to get flu if those around you don't have it.

-What Else Should I Do to Stay Well With Diabetes?
+What Else Can I Do to Stay Well?

 If you haven't gotten a pneumonia shot yet, talk to your doctor.
-According to the ADA, only one out of every three people with diabetes ever gets a pneumonia shot.
+According to the ADA, only 1 out of every 3 people with diabetes ever gets this shot.
 Yet people with diabetes are about three times more likely to die from flu and pneumonia.